 CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

-Or maybe you have sales associates that have missed critical context when interacting with prospects due to the existence of duplicate contact records in your CRM.
+Or maybe you have sales team associates that have missed critical context when interacting with prospects due to the existence of duplicate contact records in your CRM software.

-There are many ways in which low-quality and inconsistent CRM data can harm your marketing, sales, and revenue operations:
+There are many ways in which low customer data quality and inconsistent customer relationship management system data can harm your marketing, sales, and revenue operations:

 - Cause inaccurate reporting and forecasting.
-Low-quality data makes it impossible for you to have faith in the accuracy of the reports and forecasts that you generate using that data.
-Only clean, standardized data should be used to make important data-backed decisions internally.
+Low customer data quality data makes it impossible for you to have faith in the accuracy of the reports and forecasts that you generate using that data.
+Only clean, standardized customer data should be used to make important data-backed decisions internally.

 - Embarrassing marketing automation mistakes that hurt your brand reputation.
 Maybe you’ve sent an email to “dawn” instead of “Dawn”?
 These small inconsistencies break the veil of personalization and can hurt your reputation in the eyes of your prospects and customers.

-- Low quality data will slow down your sales team.
-When your sales team doesn’t have faith in your data and has to dive into your CRM data to check for mistakes or duplicate records, it adds extra steps to their processes that limit their ability to engage with prospects and customers.
+- Low customer data quality will slow down your sales team.
+When your sales team doesn’t have faith in your data and has to dive into your customer relationship management system data to check for mistakes or duplicate records, it adds extra steps to their processes that limit their ability to engage with prospects and customers.

 - Break integrations with other software.
 We’ve written extensively about how data issues can cause problems between your HubSpot and Salesforce sync.
 Similar problems can arise with any integration between two software solutions.
 Breaking a sync between two important solutions can not only slow down your teams, but can necessitate new data tasks be completed before the sync is ready.